jhudsl/OTTR_Template/.github/automatic-issues/templates-to-edit.md

-[Follow the Wiki instructions here](https://github.com/jhudsl/OTTR_Template/wiki/Start-editing-your-course) for details on how to complete the items in this issue.
+[Follow the instructions here in ottrproject.org](https://www.ottrproject.org/writing_content.html) for details on how to start editing your OTTR course

 The following files need to be edited to get this new course started!